METALS-Copper down slightly on U.S. fiscal cliff uncertainty

 yet.
 The wire happens tomorrow at noon when people have to get out or deliver,"

-The current squeeze is unlikely to have long-lasting impact on the curve.
+The current squeeze is unlikely to have long-lasting impact on the curve of

 "What normally happens is that this backwardation lasts for two or three